 The CR elements described in this specification represent privacy-related requirements common to many jurisdictions.
 A JavaScript Object Notation (JSON) schema for a CR is included to enable interoperable data exchange and processing.
 The specification includes extension points so that implementors can incorporate information required for their particular regulatory and policy requirements.

 The OECD Guidelines [OECD], Council of Europe Convention, and European Union Data Protection Directive [EU-DATA] relied on Fair Information Practices (FIP) as core principles.
-Due to the international and cross-domain use of a consent receipt, this document refers to the 1980 OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data [OECD] focusing on consent using the ISO 29100 [ISO 29100:2011] lexicon.
+Due to the international and cross-domain use of a Consent Receipt, this document refers to the 1980 OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data [OECD] focusing on consent using the ISO 29100 [ISO 29100:2011] lexicon.
 Notations and Abbreviations

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", “NOT RECOMMENDED”, "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119].